HKS (company): History

 In July 1984, HKS built a new factory in Kamiide, Fujinomiya, not far from the site of the original shop at the Mount Fuji dairy-farming shed.
 In April 1985, HKS built an additional factory in Kitayama specifically for muffler production for both HKS and on consignment.
 In 2003, the first HKS Technical Factory was established in Toda, Saitama and later another was established in Sapporo.
 These technical factories serve as HKS-owned service, tuning, and development centers, as well as offering the sale of select HKS complete vehicles and parts.
 Additionally, a dedicated HKS Service Center was also established in Kitakyushu.
 The company also operates three sales offices within Japan, in Tokyo, Nagoya, and Osaka.
 The HKS headquarters remains near Mount Fuji with its main 100,000 square foot manufacturing and R&D facility in Fujinomiya City, Shizuoka Prefecture with an international sales and distribution network spanning Asia, Europe, Australia and the Americas to support its customer base.

 The subsidiary HKS USA was originally established in 1982 but shut down operations in 2011, with HKS electing instead to use wholesale distributors to handle their supply chain in the USA.
 Motovicity Distribution was selected as the North American master distributor in 2011.
 HKS USA was reestablished in 2017 as the consolidated subsidiary HKS USA, Inc. in Chandler, Arizona.
 In May 2020, Motovicity Distribution's assets were acquired by Turn 14 Distribution for authorized distribution of HKS's products in the United States.
 Additional subsidiary companies have been established in Cambridgeshire, England (HKS Europe) in 1996, Bangkok, Thailand (HKS Thailand) in 2001, and Shanghai, China (HKS Shanghai) in 2012.

 Since June 1999, HKS has been a publicly traded company, first with the Japan Securities Dealers Association, and later in 2004 on the JASDAQ Securities Exchange.

 HKS also gained full ownership of the metal processing and manufacturing company Nissei Kogyo Co., Ltd. in May, 2000.
 Nissei Industries also produces crankshafts, camshafts, cylinders, pistons, and injector parts.

+In 2024, HKS launched a new collaborative brand with Studie AG, a BMW-specific tuning company, named HKSTUDIE.
+The company specializes in manufacturing tuning parts for BMW sports cars, such as exhaust systems and coilover suspension.